MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 1. Create *Api* directory.

-1. Navigate into the *Api* directory, then run the following command to create your mid-tier app project:
+1. To create your mid-tier app project, navigate into the *Api* directory, then run the following command:

     ```console
     npm init -y